Export Business Plan and Exporter's Roadmap

 - Matters that will affect the buyer's decision should be addressed

+Understanding what factors are most important to potential buyers is crucial for a successful export business plan template.
 It should be researched which issues the buyer attaches importance to in the purchasing process and methods and procedures should be developed accordingly.
 Thus, those who read the business plan come to the conclusion that the company knows the issues that are important to foreign buyers.
 The factors that affect the purchase are as follows, from the most important to the least important; Quality, deadline, price, warranty, commitment to compensate for complaints or damage, protection of patents and prevention of infringement, technical support, confidentiality, packaging, payment methods, mode of transportation and correct follow-up of customer demands.

 -Marketing